 At the Panjiayuan Flea Market, you can find anything on sale, including ceramics, furniture, calligraphy, Cultural Revolution posters and much more.
 Be aware that many of the items are knock-offs and you should use your own judgment if the price sounds too good to be true.
 Also, make sure you compare prices and bargain with the vendors because some of them might initially ask for a price far more expensive than their bottom lines.

 Beijing is a city known for serious air pollution.
 If the pollution level is too high, consider canceling your outdoor travel plans and stay indoors instead.
 You can visit aqicn.org’s real-time air pollution report to get to know the air pollution level.

 Traffic jams occur in Beijing every day.
 If you have to arrange transportation by yourself, try your best to avoid taking a taxi or bus in the downtown area during rush hours.
 You can try the subway or even consider walking instead.

 Also, you should know that many foreign websites, such as Google, Facebook, and Twitter etc. are not accessible from China.
 You won’t be able to post your awesome selfie to Facebook while standing on the Great Wall of China.
-If you want to do so, consider signing up for a VPN service that’s working well in China before your trip.
+If you want to do so, consider signing up for one of the best VPNs for China (VPN推荐) before your trip.